Donald Jelinek

 Donald Jelinek (February 17, 1934 – June 24, 2016) was an American lawyer who defended civil rights workers from the Student Non-Violent Coordinating Committee (SNCC) in the South in the 1960s, and the Native Americans who seized Alcatraz Island in 1969.

 Early life and education

 Donald Arthur Jelinek was born in the Bronx on February 17, 1934.
 His parents were immigrants to the United States.
 His father had a print shop and his mother worked as a secretary.
-He attended the Bronx High School of Science, and obtained degrees from New York University and New York University Law School.
+He attended the Bronx High School of Science, and later obtained degrees from New York University and New York University Law School.

 SNCC

 Jelinek left his job at a Wall Street law firm in 1965 and did pro bono work for the American Civil Liberties Union, defending members of the Student Nonviolent Coordinating Committee (SNCC).
 He stayed on after the summer, and in 1966 was arrested for practicing law in Alabama without a license.

 He was director of the Southern Rural Research Project.
 In that role in 1968 he filed a lawsuit against the United States Department of Agriculture representing poor African Americans in Alabama.
 The suit demanded distribution of food stamps and surplus food in counties that were denying these services to the poor.
 The suit arose about of the work of the Southern Rural Research Project, which documented the extent of malnutrition in rural areas.

 He stayed in the South for three years before moving to California.
 He remained connected to the civil rights movement and was a member of Bay Area Veterans of the Civil Rights Movement.